bdaiinstitute/ros_utilities/CONTRIBUTING.md

 > [!TIP] <!-- omit in toc -->
 > Always install `rosdoc2` from sources.
 Releases often lag substantially and the ROS buildfarm also installs it from sources.

+> [!TIP] <!-- omit in toc -->
+> Packages in this repository have a `docs/build.sh` to simplify iterative documentation development.
+Use them!

 <!-- omit in toc -->
 ## Attribution
 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!